Survey: Athletic directors bracing for financial crisis - WHIZ News

 Athletic directors surveyed by LEAD1 were asked what revenue streams were they most concerned about.
 Donations and ticket sales received the most votes.
 Balvanz said a typical Power Five school brings in around $20 million to $30 million per year in donations, which could also take a hit in a struggling economy.

-Schools in Group of Five conferences, that don’t rake in hundreds of millions yearly from their television deals, would be more vulnerable.
+Schools in Group of Five conferences, which don’t rake in hundreds of millions yearly from their television deals, would be more vulnerable.

 Kansas athletic director Jeff Long told reporters last month his staff was already starting to project how to operate with less.